lit-alan/SD4-Adv-Enterprise-App-Development/Example of Using JWT (Json Web Tokens) for Authn/README.md

 ### 7. Running the Java Client.

-While the Spring boot application is runnin , you can run the provided Java Client.
-This code authenticate a user and accesses a the protected resource (`/hello`) using a JWT.
+While the Spring boot application is running , you can run the provided Java Client.
+This code authenticates a user and accesses the protected resource (`/hello`) using a JWT.

-The authenticate method sends a (POST) request to `/authenticate' with a JSON body containing user credentials (username and password).
+The authenticate method sends a (POST) request to `/authenticate` with a JSON body containing user credentials (username and password).
 If the authentication is successful (HTTP 200 status code), it parses the response to extract the JWT token provided by the server.

 With the obtained JWT token, the accessProtectedResource method sends a (GET) request to `/hello`.
-It includes the JWT token in the Authorization header as a Bearer token.
+It includes the JWT token in the Authorisation header as a Bearer token.
 If access is granted (HTTP 200 status code), it prints the response from the protected resource.

 The output for the client looks as follows: